pablolucio97/Study_Content/general_development/learning_history.md

 ### 28/05/2024

 - Always check the type of data (if it's a function, class and so on) you're importing in your JavaScript/TypeScript files.
 Sometimes some documentations are not clear on how to use their API's.

+### 07/06/2024

+- At executing Docker's command be careful with the parameters order.
+It can affect directly the working of a container, image or volume.
+- At creating entities on real applications, consider creating user and other actors cpf and birth date data for legal purposes.